-People can’t sit idly by the fact that it doesn’t take highly qualified individuals with social engineering tools and tech background to pull off such a highly-damaging scam on virtually almost anyone they get their phone numbers from.
+People can’t sit idly by due to the fact that it doesn’t take highly qualified individuals with social engineering tools and tech background to pull off such a highly-damaging scam on virtually almost anyone they get their phone numbers from.
 Therefore, everyone must employ all security and protective measures to keep scammers at bay and away for good.
 Here are some tips on how we can all avoid falling victims to SIM swapping.
 Follow these tips to secure your SIM card and your personal information to prevent SIM hijacking.

 1. Toughen SIM-based Accounts

 The first one relies on mobile networks to develop more complex security features which make it harder for hackers to get a hold of phone numbers and to take over phone-based accounts.

 2. Do not Link your Phone Number to your Online Accounts

 Avoid supplying information in any (online) account that would ultimately lead to your phone number, which could be targeted by hackers using the SIM hijacking scheme.
 Once hackers get a hold of something as basic as your phone number, they can easily gain access to your other online accounts.

 3. Always update your Phone Security Settings

 SMS-based verification protocols are not nearly as secure as you were made to think.
 Instead of this method, use token-based 2FA to heighten your defence against SIM-based threats and scams.
 With something as simple as a phone number, a hacker can creatively meddle with and steal even your most privileged information that could deal you so much damage.
 Even if they don’t meddle with your accounts, hackers can easily blackmail with information that would be most damaging to your work or personal identity for their own gain.